Foldable Couch Beds: Why They’re the Perfect Multipurpose Furniture

 • Highlights: Spring-supported deck, 4″ memory foam, locking casters.

-• Why We Love It: Ideal for guests.
-The spring deck adds bounce and comfort that mimics a traditional bed.
+• Why We Love It: Provides springy comfort that mimics a real bed—ideal for overnight visitors.

 Zinus Weekender Elite Folding Guest Bed